gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 	.setResource("salesOrder")
 	.setApp({"country": "DE"});
 ```
-Note: Only principal2policies or policies can be set.
-The other one will be deleted.<br/>
+Note: Only principal2policies **or** policies can be set.
+The other one will be overridden.\
-Further information on how to create Attributes can be viewed in the [tests](https://github.wdf.sap.corp/CPSecurity/cloud-authorization-client-library-nodejs/blob/master/test/unit/attributes_test.js).<br/>

 ### Policy Decision Point

-The Policy Decision Point (PDP) is responsible for communicating with the OPA.<br/>
+The `PolicyDecisionPoint` or PDP (*see* `doc/API/PolicyDecisionPoint.md`) is responsible for communicating with OPA.

-Per default the URL of the opa is set to *127.0.0.1:8181* otherwise the default URL can be set via the environment variable *OPA_URL*.<br/>
+Per default, the URL of the OPA server is set to *127.0.0.1:8181*.
+This URL can be set via the environment variable *OPA_URL*.\
-Lastly the OPA URL can be passed to the constructor of the Policy Decision Point if a connection to multiple different OPA servers is desired.<br/>
+Alternatively, the URL can be passed to the constructor of the Policy Decision Point if a connection to multiple different OPA servers is desired.
-[Here](doc/API/PolicyDecisionPoint.md) is the full API documentation of the PDP.

 ### AttributeName

-[AttributeName](doc/API/AttributeName.md) is a special type to store unknown and ignore values.<br/>
+`AttributeName` (*see* `doc/API/AttributeName.md`) is a special type to store unknown and ignore values.
-A more detailed description can be found in the [Attributes documentation](https://github.wdf.sap.corp/CPSecurity/cas-dcl-ide/blob/master/documentation/DCLRuntime.md#attribute-structure-and-naming).

 ### Call

-The [Call class](doc/API/Call.md) wraps a condition JSON returned from `pdp.allowFilterClause()`.<br/>
+The `Call` class (*see* `doc/API/Call.md`) wraps a condition JSON returned from `pdp.allowFilterClause()`.\
 In addition it wraps an enum `Call.type`:
 ```javascript
 {